‘You have to, to serve these markets, re-imagine how

 With any growing industry comes increased risk and regulation, even more so when you are dealing with people’s money.

-‘We look to be a serious contender for the licence, it will allow us to expand and diversify our business, bringing financial inclusion to those that may not otherwise have access to traditional banks,’ says Patricia Ho, senior legal counsel at WeLab.
+‘We look to be a serious contender for the license, it will allow us to expand and diversify our business, bringing financial inclusion to those that may not otherwise have access to traditional banks,’ says Patricia Ho, senior legal counsel at WeLab.

 The HKMA is preparing to launch a Faster Payments System, which will make it possible for people to transfer Hong Kong dollars and yuan between accounts at different banks more quickly, and by using a telephone number rather than a bank account number.
 The faster payments system is just one of seven smart banking initiatives being introduced by the HKMA.
 Other initiatives from the banking regulator include the creation of a new policy around opening up banks’ application programming interfaces to technology players.

-‘There has been some talk that certain banking processes may be able to be done online, including anti-money laundering (AML) and know your customer (KYC) requirements, without the need for face-to-face contact,’ says Errol Bong, director, regulatory and legal initiatives at Credit Suisse.
+‘There has been some talk that certain banking processes may be able to be done online, including anti-money laundering (AML) and know your customer (KYC) requirements, without the need for face to face contact,’ says Errol Bong, director, regulatory and legal initiatives at Credit Suisse.

 ‘Being able to do virtual KYC checks would be a game changer for banks.
 It would make us more competitive.
-One issue is the increased use of technology on the on-boarding process, such as the use of WeChat by Chinese clients.
+One issue is the increased use of technology on the on-boarding process such as the use of WeChat by Chinese clients.
 Banks were not certain whether they could accept KYC documents over WeChat but the introduction of the HKMA’s virtual banking guidelines may indicate that regulators are more willing to accept the influence of technology on the client on-boarding process.’

-In an effort to harmonise the development of regulation, HKMA launched its Fintech Supervisory Sandbox scheme in September 2016, allowing banks to conduct trials of newly developed technology on a pilot basis, without the need to achieve full compliance with existing supervisory requirements.
+In an effort to harmonise the development of regulation, HKMA launched its Fintech Supervisory Sandbox scheme in September 2016, allowing banks to conduct trials of newly-developed technology on a pilot basis, without the need to achieve full compliance with existing supervisory requirements.

 In a related move, the Securities and Futures Commission and the Insurance Authority announced the creation of their own sandboxes.
 The HKMA said in a statement that the three would be linked so as to offer ‘a single point of entry for pilot trials of cross-sector fintech projects’.